geovedi/book-notes/2021/unsettled.notes.md

   - Discussion of the challenges posed by climate change and the need to address human-caused climate problems.
   - Acknowledgment of the limitations of scientific predictions and the importance of data-driven solutions.
   - Distinction between "could," "should," and "will" questions in addressing climate change.
-  - Introduction to the author's perspective and experience in analyzing energy technologies and climate response strategies.
+  - Introduction to Koonin's perspective and experience in analyzing energy technologies and climate response strategies.
 - Understanding Emissions and Concentration:
   - Focus on the importance of understanding the impact of emissions on the concentration of carbon dioxide (CO2) in the atmosphere.
   - Explanation of how emissions contribute to increasing concentrations due to cumulative effects.